 If an older person is finding their existing home difficult to live in they might consider whether their home could be improved or adapted (see section on home adaptations).

-If this is not a viable option and the person definitely wants to move, finding an adapted or more easily adaptable general needs property might be worth considering.
-Some local authorities operate a register of adapted housing, though in most cases this is for social rented properties.
+If this is not a viable option and the person definitely wants to move, finding an adapted or more easily adaptable general property might be worth considering.

+Some local authorities operate a register of adapted housing, though more often this is for homes that people rent from a housing association or the council (called 'social housing').